-- (a) The number of inclusionary units to be provided by the developer or by the developer's designee through off-site development shall be no fewer than 1.5 times the number otherwise required by this Article; - (b) No additional development provisions as outlined in this Article shall be granted to the units constructed off-site or to the project; - (c) Off-site inclusionary units must be located within the City of Burlington; - (d) All of the provisions of Sections 9.1.9 through 9.1.12 shall apply without exception to off-site inclusionary units under the provisions of this section; - (e) Waiver of provisions from the HTF with regard to minimum square footage and bedroom count relative to average size and bedroom count in a covered project is not permitted; and - (f) Should the City Council decide that a payment in lieu is acceptable in exchange for not providing the inclusionary units on or off of the site, the payment shall be \$100,000, adjusted annually in accordance with the CPI, commencing January 1, 2007, per the number of units required in (a) above.
+- The number of inclusionary units to be provided by the developer or by the i. developer's designee through off-site development shall be equivalent to the number otherwise required by this Article; - No additional development provisions as outlined in Sec.
+9.1.12 shall be ii. granted to the development of units constructed off-site or to the project constructed on-site; - Off-site inclusionary units must be located within the City of Burlington; iii. - All of the provisions of Sections 9.1.8 through 9.1.11 shall apply without iv. exception to off-site inclusionary units under the provisions of this section; and, - Waiver of provisions from the HTF with regard to minimum square footage v. and bedroom count relative to average size and bedroom count in a covered project is not permitted.